coolsamson7/aspyx/docs/index/service.md

 If not specified, the first registered channel is used, which btw. is a local channel - called `local` -  in case of implementing services.

+The default can be set globally with the method `set_preferred_channel(channel: str)`

 ## Component Registry

-The component registry is the place where component implementations are registered and retrieved.
+The component registry is the place where component implementations are registered together with their supported channel addresses.
+Regular health checks guarantee, that the retrieved addresses relate to healthy servers only.

+Once a client binds to a specific address, the infrastructure will notify the established channels about any changes in form of added or removed URLs, giving them the chance to react accordingly.

 In addition to a `LocalComponentRegistry` ( which is used for testing purposes ) the only implementation is